General Employment Permit

 You or your employer must apply for the employment permit before you come to Ireland.

-If you already live in Ireland and have a valid Irish Residence Permit (IRP) with Stamp 1, 1A, 2, 2A or 3 permission, you can apply for the permit without leaving Ireland to apply.
+If you already live in Ireland and have a valid Irish Residence Permit (IRP) with Stamp 1, 1G, 2, 2A or 3 permission, you can apply for the permit without leaving Ireland.
 Stamp 4 holders do not need an employment permit to work.
 If your Stamp 4 permission is coming to an end and you cannot renew it, you can apply for an employment permit.

 You or your employer can apply for a General Employment Permit if you are offered a job that satisfies the conditions below: